 Akola Maharashtra, India Travel Guide

 The Akola Municipal Corporation (AMC) operates the nearby city buses.
 These buses serve as a principal mode of intra-city public transport, connecting various neighborhoods, markets, and administrative areas.
-They are a budget-friendly way to travel across the city.
+They are a budget-friendly way to travel throughout the city.

 Do not hesitate to ask locals or bus conductors for route information.
 They present the most up-to-date details.